 Major airlines usually require several years of experience at the same position, so it`s easier to start a career in smaller companies.

-Salaries vary depending on place, airline or experience of the candidate.
+Salary varies depending on place, airline or experience of the candidate.

-Do you have experience as a flight dispatcher or did you pass the right course?
+Do you have experience as a flight dispatcher or did you pass the course?
 Please leave a comment and share your opinion, it will be useful for other readers!

-Ryanair: minimum 18
+Ryanair: above 18

-WizzAir: minimum 18
+WizzAir: above 18

 Air Europa: 21-35

 Iberia: 18-30 (candidates with no experience)

 EasyJet: above 18

 Swiss Airlines: 21-35